 - Limited functionality compared to other machines around this price point

 While there are some great reviews for this heavy duty Singer, there are almost just as many complaints.
+Sewing 1100 stitches per minute is great for those not looking for low speed, but while it can handle leather, there are better machines you could spend your money on at the same price point.

 4. Janome HD1000 Heavy-Duty Sewing Machine

-The Janome HD1000 is a mechanical sewing machine that can handle leather and other medium to heavy weight materials.
+The Janome HD 1000 is a mechanical sewing machine that can handle leather and other medium to heavy weight materials.

 Manufacturers Specs